NeneWang/docs/docs/code/plan.md

 - Faster web load
 - cohesion of pages in the web (table of contents, etc)
 - Custom code
+- Great impression for startups and academia (probably) (At least for me it was a great impression)

 ### Or does this come from a different worflow?